chingu-voyages/v45-tier1-team-11/README.md

 ## Usage

-Fireball provides ---.
+Fireball provides functionality to analyse data of meteorites.
 Here are some common actions users can perform:

-- **Search**: ---.
+- **Filter**: Select a parameter to filter the meteorites by, consecutive filters can be applied.
+All filters can be cleared afterwards.
+- **Browse on map**: Zoom, move and click on markers to find meteorites and read their coordinates.
+- **Find location on map**: Click on a meteorite row to open the corresponding pop-up on the map.
+- **Statistics**: Understand the data visually by histograms of year of landing and meteorite composition.

 ## Technologies Used